-While prediction results from the Retail API are most commonly used in retail website placements, you can also use recommendations in email messages.
+While prediction results from the Retail API are most commonly used in retail websites, you can also use recommendations in email messages.
 Recommendations in email are usually included as part of marketing campaign email blasts, after-order emails, or abandoned cart emails.

 The Recommended for You model can be a useful model for emails because it is designed to deliver recommendations in use cases where a user hasn't indicated interest in a specific item.
 It works best with logged-in users that have some browsing or shopping history.

-The Others You May Like model is typically used as a product details page placement rather than for for email campaigns.
+The Others You May Like model is typically used on product details pages rather than for for email campaigns.
 However, you can use it for emails to recommend similar or complementary items to what a customer has recently viewed.

 The Frequently Bought Together model is usually used on the "add to cart" page or "shopping cart" page, but can also be used for email.